telicent-oss/telicent-lib/docs/error-handling.md

 def my_mapper(record):
     ...
-    if not valid_function(data):
+    if not validation_function(data):
        raise DLQException("Record did not pass validation function") ...
 ```

 This will create a message in the dead letter queue topic on Kafka with the initial input record as the message's
 body and all original headers intact.
 Additionally, the exception message will be present in a `Dead-Letter-Reason`
-header and the offset of the record will be present in the `Dead-Letter-Offset` header.
+header.

+Automatic initialisation of the dead letter queue sink can be disabled by setting the configuration variable
+`DISABLE_DLQ` to 'true'.

 ### Manually managing a Dead Letter Queue with a mapper